ASendellPrice/IIB-rtd/docs/source/sop_guidelines.rst

 As pathogen genomics becomes an integral part of infectious disease diagnostics and surveillance, there is an increasing need for SOPs tailored specifically to bioinformatics pipelines.
 Unlike laboratory SOPs, which focus on physical procedures and equipment, bioinformatics SOPs must describe digital workflows, computational tools, data management processes, and software dependencies.
 These SOPs serve as a reference for bioinformaticians and support staff, ensuring that analyses are conducted in a validated, reproducible, and auditable manner.

 We have adapted the traditional laboratory SOP format to better suit bioinformatics workflows.
 In this guidance, we outline the key components of a bioinformatics SOP and provide practical advice for writing SOPs that meet regulatory and operational standards, in compliance with ISO 15189 requirements for quality and competence in medical laboratories.
-Each section includes guidance on content and style, as well as illustrative examples of what to include.
+Each section includes guidance on content and style, as well as illustrative examples of what to include. **To provide a consistent reference point, we have used a bioinformatics pipeline for HIV antiviral resistance prediction as a running example throughout the guide.**

 To help you get started, you can download a ready-to-use Word template:

 .. button-link:: https://github.com/your-org/your-repo/raw/main/templates/sop_template.docx
    :color: primary